-- The DEM designee will notify the DEM director and steps conducted in Phase 1 will be repeated - Alert notifications will be sent out via LexAlerts and an email to the executive global list. - 311/LexCall will function as the call center for citizens seeking information. - Parks and Recreation will offer discounted pool admission

-- LEXTRAN will provide free rides for citizens to officially identified cooling centers and pools. - Dunbar Center would be open as a cooling center - Senior center will be open as a cooling center
+- The DEM designee will notify the DEM director and steps conducted in Phase 1 will be repeated - Alert notifications will be sent out via LexAlerts and an email to the executive internal list. - 311/LexCall will function as the call center for citizens seeking information. - Parks and Recreation will offer discounted pool admission - LEXTRAN will provide free rides for citizens to officially identified cooling centers and pools. - Dunbar Center would be open as a cooling center